rafael-adcp/cleaner-robot/readme.md

     * blue: current robot position
     * red: obstacules
     * yellow: possible tiles to be cleaned
-    * gray: patah from A to B provided from DFS
+    * gray: path from A to B provided from DFS
     * green: cleaned tiles
 * `robot stucked`: when the robot is surrounded by tiles that have already been cleaned and or obstacules.
 * `possible steps`: given the robot current position to which floors he could go.
 This is used to populate a matrix that will be used by the algorithims to identify a route to get from a stuck position to a tile to be cleaned.